About Us

 This forming method was originally brought to this region in 1625 to produce Japanese nails, and over the past 400 years, the technique has been developed into the current manufacturing process that features an air-stamp hammer.
 A metal material is heated to 1,200 °C, then forged between dies.
 The force and rhythm of hammering is a craftsmanship that can only be achieved through experience, and it is only possible by forging today with an air-stamp hammer.
 Hot forging is in the very core of our tool manufacturing.

-Tsubamesanjo
+Our location, Tsubamesanjo

 Tsubamesanjo is the name of the region that combines the two industrial cities of Tsubame and Sanjo, located in the middle of Niigata Prefecture.
 Tsubame City has prospered in the production of Western tableware, while Sanjo City in hardware.
 The local industry is accordingly composed of a wide range of businesses, including material suppliers, metal fabricators, plating surface companies, polishers, blade manufacturers, packaging suppliers, and wholesalers, in which more than 90% are small and medium-sized companies.
 No other region is so blessed for manufacturing, even if the population of the two cities is less than 200,000 in total.